Hiking the Rob Roy Way: An 8-Day Self-Guided Adventure in Scotland

 Two hikers in colorful jackets enjoy a sunny picnic at a rustic wooden table, surrounded by tall grass and forest greenery.
 A sandwich and an apple are visible on the table.

-Trail lunch, Rob Roy Way style—sunshine, sandwiches, and a perfect patch of green.
+Trail lunch, Rob Roy Way style.

 Churning rapids of the River Dochart flowing past whitewashed stone buildings and cottages in Killin, Scotland, viewed from a stone bridge under a partly cloudy sky.